biofer76/grafana-influxdb-docker/README.md

 ### Nginx

+Current version: **1.19**

-Default configuration allows Nginx to send request to Grafana container to default exposed port (3000).
+Default configuration allows Nginx to forward request to Grafana port (3000).
+Improve Nginx configuration based on your environment requirements.

 ## Persistent Storage

-I've mapped all folders inside containers to keep all important data stored in host folders.
+Local folders and Docker volumes are mapped in order to keep important data stored in host storage.
-In case you will destroy and re-run containers stack you won't lose any important information.
+In case you will destroy and re-run containers stack any data will be lost.

-Mounted Docker volumes:

-- `grafana/etc/grafana/provisioning`
-- `grafana/var/lib/grafana`
-- `grafana/var/log/grafana`
-- `influxdb/var/lib/influxdb`

-For more information about mounted volumes and related path check `docker-compose.yml`.
+For more information about mounted volumes check `docker-compose.yml`.